Seahawks training camp Day 10: Receiver DK Metcalf shows he’s ready to make his NFL debut

 Two players returned to full action Tuesday: LB Mychal Kendricks, who was out Monday dealing with what Carroll called a “business” situation; and DE Rasheem Green, who had been dealing with an elbow problem.
 LB Cody Barton was also back in pads during early work but did not take part in team drills — he has been out with a groin issue.

 A couple of new players sat out, notably QB Geno Smith, RBs Travis Homer and C.J.
 Prosise and OLs Jordan Simmons and Demetrius Knox.
 Carroll did not speak to the media Tuesday, so there was no official update on any injuries and their potential severity.
-Smith had tape on a knee, indicating that may be his issue.
+Smith had tape on a knee, indicating that might be his issue.

 DT Nazair Jones started practice in full pads but was out of pads by the time it ended with ice on a knee.